 About the Movie

-A group of volunteers gathers in a modern-day monastery to support and film a month-long retreat, the Tabula Rasa Mystery School.
+A group of strangers comes together at a modern-day monastery for a month-long retreat, the Tabula Rasa Mystery School.

 This monastery has only two guidelines: no private thoughts and no people-pleasing.
 All who come are offered an opportunity to live by these guidelines and open up to authenticity and trust with each other.

-The film crew arrives with the intention of filming the Mystery School.
+Among the newcomers is a film crew that arrives with the intention of filming the Mystery School.
 However, intense emotions quickly rise to the surface as the crew attempts to adopt an “intuitive” approach to filming and a new way of being together.
 In the meantime, the kitchen volunteers are going through the dismantling of egoic pride, jealousy, and identity.
 The cameras captured the intimate healing process of those involved.

 Take Me Home takes you on a journey as its characters break free from repression and avoidance in the face of difficult emotions.
 It is a song, an experience of love, and a witness to the perfection of the plan for awakening.
 Every prayer is answered, every tear wiped, and every encounter destined.

 The idea of making a documentary about the awakening journey started with a dream I had in 2011.
 At that time, my life took a significant turn as I entered a modern-day monastery.
 Leaving my old life behind completely, I started learning how to be guided by a power that is beyond logic and reason.
 At the monastery, daily tasks and projects are used for the sole purpose of developing “intuitive” inner listening in order to connect with the truth and the power beyond this world.
 For me, Take Me Home was made with this same intention.